 In 1982 they went to the Dominican Republic as missionaries where they worked for 8 years in church planting and the Bible Institute.

-They have now worked at EBI for 19 years.
+The Meyers have served at EBI since 1990.
 Richard is the Project Manager and IT Coordinator.
 Sheila works in Accounts Receivable.

 Beulah was born in Eudora, Mississippi.
 When she was about ten years old she joined a Baptist church, but did not have the assurance of her salvation until 1954 after reading John 5:24.